Qirky/Troop/README.md

 ## Thanks

 Huge thank you to Alex McLean for his inspiration for this project and to Lucy and Laurie for testing it during its development.
-Also thank you to Laurie for his help in sorting the font colours - so if you don't like them, blame him.